 Only 24 hours after the presentation of the program of the new government coalition, epicenter.works publishes a comprehensive analysis of all data rights relevant passages.
 The conclusion is damning: more surveillance and less privacy.

-With the data privacy amendment law "Inneres", the first network policy law of the new federal government, a series of new data protection laws is established, which are extremely problematic from a fundamental rights perspective. epicenter.works establishes itself as one of the most critical voices in the public debate.
+With the data privacy amendment law "Inneres", the first network policy law of the new federal government, a series of new data protection laws is established.
+These new laws are extremely problematic from a fundamental rights perspective. epicenter.works establishes itself as one of the most critical voices in the public debate.

 The Austrian implementation of the (probably illegal) EU Passenger Name Record Directive goes far beyond the requirements of the Union.
-In a statement epicenter.works criticizes the extensions of the data retention to intra-European flights.
+In a statement epicenter.works criticizes the Austrian government's extension of data retention beyond the mandate to intra-European flights.

 The legislative plans for the new edition of the surveillance package are available.
 The rally organized by epicenter.works is attended by representatives of all opposition parties.